Top Swiss athletes hedge their bets with dual training

 But workplace training and school are also important at Vinto, with vocational exams to pass and targets to meet.
 It’s a constant juggling act among apprentice athletes, coaches, teachers and vocational instructors.

-“Issues can arise with ensuring discipline in both hockey and job training,” says Lars Weiber, the head of Vinto’s hockey academy.
+“Issues can arise with ensuring discipline in both hockey and job training,” says Lars Weibel, the head of Vinto’s hockey academy.
 “A lot of communication is required so the players realise that both are important and that there can be consequences for not performing well in both areas.”

 Growing pains